Top 5 Custody Mistakes Parents Should Avoid During Divorce In Los Angeles, California

 How Can Poor Communication With My Ex During A Custody Case Cause Harm?

 For one, poor communication with your ex can negatively impact your children.
-Everyone loves their children, whether they show it well or not, and wants the best for their children.
+Everyone loves their children, whether they show it well or not; Everyone wants the best for their children.
 To that effect, your poor communication with your ex-husband or ex-wife will have a direct impact on your children’s well-being.

-Whatever does or does not happen in court, you will still have months or years ahead where you must deal with your ex legally.
-You are still technically tied to them, and to best preserve your relationship with your children, you must learn how to communicate decently with the other parent.
+Whatever does or does not happen in court, you will still have months or years of dealing with your ex, legally, and a lifetime of dealing with them personally.
+You are forever tied to them, and to best preserve your relationship with your children, you must learn how to communicate decently with the other parent.

 Why Is Ignoring Court-Ordered Parenting Plans Risky During A Child Custody Dispute?

-If you are ignoring orders (including parenting plans), this is the easiest way to receive even more restrictive orders.
+If you are ignoring orders (including parenting plans), this is the easiest way to receive even more restrictive orders, LESS TIME WITH YOUR KIDS.
 No judge is ever going to say, “Oh, look!
 He can’t follow orders.
 Let’s just give him what he wants”.

 If you can not follow a court’s orders, you are going to get even less of what you want.
 To get what you want, you must follow the court’s orders, even if you don’t like or agree with them.